Oclemy/docs/docs/csharp/nullable-references.md

----
-title: Nullable reference types
-description: This article provides an overview of nullable reference types, added in C# 8.0.
-You'll learn how the feature provides safety against null reference exceptions, for new and existing projects. ms.technology: csharp-null-safety ms.date: 04/21/2020
----
 # Nullable reference types

 C# 8.0 introduces **nullable reference types** and **non-nullable reference types** that enable you to make important statements about the properties for reference type variables: